towneh/BigWigs_HealbotAssist/README.md

 The mod wants a healer channel to output messages like "X healed - X is next!" to.
 You have to set this channel with /bwhba setchannel <channelname> before the encounter starts or you will get spammed about it.

+## Authors
+Original addon created and developed by Rabbit.

+Updated here for use with 1.12.1 on Light's Hope project realms by Towneh.